 Just recently, the DEA officially moved some CBD-derived medicines to Schedule 5 from Schedule 1 on the Controlled Substances Act, however this ruling only applies to FDA-approved medicines.
 Currently, the GW Pharmaceuticals drug Epidiolex is the only CBD medicine approved by the FDA.

 CBD and the FDA

-CBD’s medicinal legal status in many states and the current climate of changing opinions about Cannabis’s medicinal powers has resulted in a rush of products to market that are capitalizing on the hype.
+Its medicinal legal status in many states and the current climate of changing opinions about Cannabis’s medicinal powers has resulted in a rush of products to market that are capitalizing on the hype.
 Under its mission statement of “protecting the public health by ensuring the safety, efficacy and security of human and veterinary drugs” the FDA has become involved in the struggle.

-Since 2015 the FDA has sent 44 warning letters to various producers of CBD medicines, ordering them to stop marketing and advertising unapproved uses of CBD and in some cases revealing the products did not even include the advertised levels of CBD, occasionally none at all.
+Since 2015 the FDA has sent 44 warning letters to various producers of CBD medicines, ordering them to stop marketing and advertising unapproved uses of cannabinoid medicine and in some cases revealing the products did not even include the advertised levels of CBD, occasionally none at all.
 As a federal agency, the involvement of the FDA further confuses the legal space of medicinal cannabis, especially after they argued for the de-scheduling of CBD in October 2018.

 Currently there are numerous commercial brands selling CBD products ranging from tinctures, to topicals, to soda throughout the United States.
-The states where CBD can be most easily found by consumers, however, are California, Washington, Oregon, Colorado and Alaska — in other words, the states have legalized recreational cannabis.
+The states where the cannabinoid can be most easily found by consumers, however, are California, Washington, Oregon, Colorado and Alaska — in other words, the states have legalized recreational cannabis.
 These states have testing requirements of licensed producers and processors.

 CBD and the Future